d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 To illustrate why this matters so much, we can (**consider two methods for adding vectors.**)
-To start we instantiate two 10000-dimensional vectors containing all ones.
+To start we instantiate two 10,000-dimensional vectors containing all ones.
-In one method we will loop over the vectors with a Python for-loop.
+In one method we loop over the vectors with a Python for-loop.
-In the other method we will rely on a single call to `+`.
+In the other method we rely on a single call to `+`.

 ```{.python .input  n=2}
 #@tab all